 Value betting requires you to be good at betting.
 You only place bets where the value has been identified.
 Thus, you have to spot value when you analyze a matchup.
 The advantage of sports betting when compared to casino games is that you have more information at your disposal.

-Important factors include your Rate of Investment (ROI) and the initial size of your bankroll.
+Important factors include the Rate of Investment (ROI) of your sports wagers and the initial size of your bankroll.
 Thus, readjusting your bankroll would also mean adjusting your staking size.

 Profitable Sports Betting Tips to Make You Rich (Hopefully)